 The Sun is shining and you want to work outdoor, in the field, in portable HF operations.
 But how to move there your ham shack and antennas ?
 It is an impossible task.
 It is a scenario that most of us have experimented one or another day.
 Like most of us you will be quickly confronted to practical concerns, and you will rapidly conclude that you are unable to move your huge beam or vertical and sometimes your heavy and large high-end transceiver and its companion, the amplifier.
 So you will have to bring with you a lighter installation, easy to move and to set in the field.

 We will mainly focus our attention on the antenna.
-Transceivers come in many models and in their portable versions it is really not a problem to install them below the car radio, on the dashboard or close to the glove compartement.
-The antenna system is another affair as it becomes quickly huge when we desire to work in the HF bands, in the 40 or 20-m band for example.
+Transceivers come in many models and in their portable version it is really not a problem to install it below the car radio, on the dashboard or close to the glove compartement.
+The antenna system is another affair as it becomes quickly huge when we desire to work in the HF bands, for example in the 40 or 20-m band.

 The location and means

 Before installing your equipment somewhere in the field you must answer to several questions.
 First, the location : in what car or place do you want to install your material, not only the transceiver and its power supply but first of all the antenna and its supporting mast ?